 *Corresponding authors, email: serafeim.perdikis@epfl.ch, jose.millan@epfl.ch

-Short title: Motor Imagery BCI as a skill to be learned
+Short title: BCI mutual learning with two tetraplegic users

-Abstract: This work aims at identifying the key milestone on the roadmap to translational motor imagery (MI) brain-computer interface (BCI) applications by leveraging the insights obtained by our participation in the BCI race of the Cybathlon event, the first international competition for disabled pilots in control of robotic and other assistive technology.
-To this end, we provide rare hard evidence of a prominent role of mutual learning towards successful, longitudinal use of a non-invasive, self-paced BCI application in real-world and adverse conditions.
-Two severely impaired participants, both suffering from chronic spinal cord injury, were trained following a mutual learning and user-centered approach to control their avatar in a virtual BCI race game.
-The effectiveness of our motor imagery (MI) BCI design and, especially, of our training methodology are substantiated by our team’s competition outcomes, where one of the pilots won the gold medal and the other established the record time.
-Most importantly, owing to longitudinal experimentation, we show that mutual learning can be largely credited with the aforementioned outcomes, by establishing the long-hypothesized —but so far insufficiently demonstrated— existence of operant learning effects in translational BCI applications.
-Our findings strongly suggest that translational MI BCI should be better addressed as a mutual and subject skill learning challenge, and not as a neural decoding problem like it is customary.
-We thus contribute to enlighten an old but crucial dilemma in this field, calling for a paradigm shift in BCI training of end-users.
+Abstract: This work aims at corroborating the importance and efficacy of mutual learning in motor imagery (MI) brain-computer interface (BCI), by leveraging the insights obtained through our participation in the BCI race of the Cybathlon event.
+We hypothesized that, contrary to the popular trend of focusing mostly on the machine learning aspects of MI BCI training, a comprehensive mutual learning methodology which reinstates the three learning pillars (at the machine, subject and application level) as equally significant, could lead to a BCI-subject symbiotic system able to succeed in real-world scenarios such as the Cybathlon event.
+Two severely impaired participants, both suffering from chronic spinal cord injury, were trained following our mutual learning approach to control their avatar in a virtual BCI race game.
+The competition outcomes substantiate the effectiveness of this type of training.
+Most importantly, the present study is one among very few to provide multi-faceted evidence on the efficacy of subject learning during BCI training.
+Learning correlates could be derived at all levels of the interface –application, BCI output and EEG neuroimaging– with two end-users, sufficiently longitudinal evaluation and, importantly, under real-world and even adverse conditions.

 Introduction

-Brain-computer interface (BCI) technology encompasses systems implementing direct mind-control of devices by circumventing the natural human neuromuscular pathways for communication and control [1].
-Despite offering the possibility of cognitive and motor enhancement also relevant to able-bodied individuals, BCI has been always primarily envisioned as an assistive technology (AT) for people in paralysis.
-As such, the main end-user group comprises patients suffering severe motor impairments as a result of traumatic brain or spinal cord injuries (SCI), stroke and neurodegenerative diseases like amyotrophic lateral sclerosis (ALS) and muscular dystrophy [1,2].

-Since the first demonstration of BCI’s profound clinical potential [3], the vast majority of studies have pertained to methodological and technical considerations involving experimentation with able-bodied subjects.
-While these works can be largely credited with the field’s nowadays widely acknowledged versatility and technological maturity, they carry limited evidence regarding its translational impact.
-Restricting the scope to the case of BCI for communication and control, the number of published works involving end-users in the last 20 years remains to date a modest double-digit figure [1].
-As a result, the concerns about the non-universal usability and robustness of BCI raised by able-bodied user studies [4–8] are even more pressing with regard to end-user populations.
+Since the first demonstration of the profound clinical potential of brain-computer interfaces (BCI) [1], the vast majority of studies have pertained to methodological and technical challenges involving experimentation with able-bodied subjects.
+While these works can be largely credited with the field’s nowadays widely acknowledged versatility and technological maturity, they carry limited evidences regarding its translational impact.
+Restricting the scope to the case of BCI for communication and control, the number of published works involving end-users in the last 20 years remains to date a modest double-digit figure [2].
+As a result, the general concerns about the non-universal usability, robustness and, especially, the role of training raised by able-bodied user studies [3–7] are even more pressing with regard to end-user populations.